fahmigutawan/fahmigutawan/README.md

 ### Hi there 👋
 My name is **Fahmi Noordin Rumagutawan**.
-I am currently studying on Brawijaya University, majoring on Cumputer Science.
+I am currently studying on Brawijaya University and majoring on Cumputer Science.

 Here are some ideas to get you started: